RedHatInsights/turnpike/README.md

 For example to restrict the endpoint to a certificate with the DN of `/CN=test`, you could use:

     x509['subject_dn'] == '/CN=test'

+> Note: To check your certificate's subject and issuer, you can use `openssl x509 -in <cert> -noout -subject` and join the content with slash, e.g. 'O=rhds, OU=serviceaccounts, UID=nonprod-hcc-rbac' to '/O=rhds/OU=serviceaccounts/UID=nonprod-hcc-rbac'

 If using TLS terminated at Nginx, note that CRL and/or OCSP support should be configured in `NGINX_SSL_CONFIG` as needed.